Marion Scott (musicologist): Career

-Always an adventurous pioneer, Scott opened the field of music criticism to women when, in 1919, she became the London correspondent for The Christian Science Monitor.
+In 1919, Scott became the London correspondent for The Christian Science Monitor.
 Scott used this powerful position to introduce and promote the music of her friends and colleagues regularly in America.
 From 1919 on, her writing appeared in Music and Letters, The Music Student, Music and Youth, The Musical Quarterly, The Listener, The Music Review, Monthly Musical Record, Music Magazine, The Musical Times, Music Bulletin, Royal College of Music Magazine, Radio Times, Daily Telegraph, Observer, and The Christian Science Monitor.
 She ended her association with The Christian Science Monitor in 1933.

-In addition to her essays, articles and criticism, Marion Scott wrote programme notes for the BBC Symphony Orchestra, the Haydn Orchestra and for the Royal Philharmonic Society, delivered papers to the Musical Association (now the Royal Musical Association), produced broadcasts for Music Magazine, and wrote entries for Cobbett's Cyclopedic Survey of Chamber Music, Cobbett's Chamber Music Supplement, and Grove's Dictionary of Music and Musicians.
+In addition to her essays, articles and criticism, Scott wrote programme notes for the BBC Symphony Orchestra, the Haydn Orchestra and for the Royal Philharmonic Society, delivered papers to the Musical Association (now the Royal Musical Association), produced broadcasts for Music Magazine, and wrote entries for Cobbett's Cyclopedic Survey of Chamber Music, Cobbett's Chamber Music Supplement, and Grove's Dictionary of Music and Musicians.
 In 1938, her brief study of Mendelssohn was added to the Novello series of Biographies of Great Musicians.

+Scott published her only full-length book, Beethoven, in 1934 under the J. M. Dent & Sons, Ltd. imprint as part of the Music Masters Series.
+This 343-page illustrated biography remains a classic study of the man and his music.
+The book met with both critical and public acclaim, the degree of its popularity underscored by the fact that it was reprinted numerous times.
+Her book is still in demand today and is often quoted by contemporary writers discussing the metaphysical perspectives of Beethoven's life and work.
+Her brief study of Mendelssohn later appeared in the Novello series of Biographies of Great Musicians.

+Scott established herself as an international authority on Haydn, publishing dozens of articles and studies about him between 1930 and 1952.
+She published her own editions of Haydn's music with Oxford University Press; however, her book about Haydn's chamber music was left incomplete at the time of her death, when she was assisted by Kathleen Dale.
+Her massive Haydn Catalogue appeared in the Grove's Dictionary of Music and Musicians in 1954.